BrownBiomechanics/Autoscoper/Documentation/tutorials/custom-data.md

 You can also create as many volumes as needed.
 Where the `File` points to the volume file. and the `Scale XYZ` is the scale of the volume in the x, y, and z directions.
 The `Scale XYZ` is used to scale the volume to match the size of the radiographs.
 The `   Flip XYZ` indicates whether the volume should be flipped in the x, y, and z directions.
 The `Flip XYZ` is used to match the orientation of the volume to the radiographs.

-Once everything is set in the dialog you can press `OK` to automatically load the trial into SAM.
+Once everything is set in the dialog you can press `OK` to automatically load the trial into AutoscoperM.
 In order to save the configuration file, you can go to `File` -> `Save Trial as`.
 This will save the configuration file to the specified location.
 You can also press `Crtl + Shift + S` to save the configuration file.